Testicular biopsy is surgery to remove a piece of tissue from the testicles. The tissue is examined under a microscope.

 Why the Test is Performed

-The test is usually done to find the cause of male infertility when a semen analysis suggests that there is abnormal sperm and other tests have not found the cause.
-In some cases, sperm obtained from a testicular biopsy can be used to fertilize a woman's egg in the lab, a process called in vitro fertilization.
+The test is most often done to find the cause of male infertility.
+It is done when a semen analysis suggests that there is abnormal sperm and other tests have not found the cause.
+In some cases, sperm obtained from a testicular biopsy can be used to fertilize a woman's egg in the lab.
+This process is called in vitro fertilization.

 Sperm development appears normal.